simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 needed.
 This would open up the opportunity to encode any type of payload in the future in the `Data` field and be more flexible for the future.

-Message payload:
+#### Message payload:

 - `Time` (uint64)
 - `Tombstone` (byte)
 - `OriginLen` (byte)
 - `Origin` (string)
+- `Data Type` (byte)
-- `Data` (length determined by the message length)
+- `Data` (length determined by the message length subtracted by the length of the above fields)

+Examples of types:

+- 0 - unknown or custom
+- 1 - float (32, or 64 bit)
+- 2 - int (8, 16, 32, or 64 bit)
+- 3 - unit (8, 16, 32, or 65 bit)
+- 4 - string
+- 5 - JSON
+- 6 - Protobuf

 Putting `Origin` in the message subject will make it inefficient to query as you will need to scan and decode all messages.
 Are there any cases where we will